 How to Become an HVAC Technician

-Career Explorer reports that HVAC techncians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.

-Another key perk of working in HVAC is little to no student debt.
+Another advantage of a career in HVAC is next to no student debt.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 every year.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
+A community college is usually around $5,000 annually.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician